Noah Schnapp is exactly the sort of subject that can go wrong if handled too fast.

 The clearest explanation comes from Schnapp himself.

 In a 2023 interview covered by them., he said that embracing Will's sexuality accelerated his own self-acceptance and that, without playing that character, he might still have been closeted.
 That is unusually direct.
-It means the line between performance and self-discovery was not merely symbolic.
+It means the line between performance and self-discovery was more than symbolic.
 The work of inhabiting the character actually helped him name his own life.

 That is a powerful kind of actor-story because it reverses the usual hierarchy.
 We often imagine performers supplying emotion to characters.
 Here the character also gave something back, a way of understanding desire, fear, and public risk.